 Synteny and KS analyses

 We next looked at other genome-wide signatures of WGDs among chelicerates.
 Specifically, we looked for intraspecific syntenic blocks, which should be widespread in genomes that have undergone WGD, and distributions of synonymous divergence (KS) of paralogs within each genome.
 If a WGD has occurred in the history of a genome, a secondary peak of KS should be present in these distributions.
-Across both of these analyses, we again find no evidence for WGD in any spider or scorpion genomes but do find suggestive evidence for at least one occurring in the history of horseshoe crabs (see Fig. 3 for between group comparison).
+Across both analyses, we again find no evidence for WGD in any spider or scorpion genomes but do find suggestive evidence for at least one occurring in the history of horseshoe crabs (Fig. 3).
 Only two species, C. rotundicauda and T. gigas, both horseshoe crabs, showed substantial amounts of intraspecific synteny.
 Both of these species, along with the other horseshoe crab, L. polyphemus, were also predicted by SLEDGe to have signatures of WGD in their KS distributions (Fig. 3, Supplemental Table S6).
 Mixture models placed the median KS of this duplication at ~0.9-1.35, corresponding to the same branch identified with an excess number of gene duplications and losses in our gene tree topology reconciliation analysis above (Fig. 1, Fig. 3).
-In addition, one mite species, Tetranychus urticae, was predicted by SLEDGe to contain a WGD in its KS distribution.
-However, this species had few intraspecific syntenic blocks (Supplemental Table S6) and no signal of excess duplication in the reconciliation analysis (Fig. 1).
+In addition, one mite species, Tetranychus urticae, was predicted by SLEDGe to contain a WGD in its KS distribution (Fig. 3).
+However, this species had few intraspecific syntenic blocks (Fig. 3; Supplemental Table S6) and no signal of excess duplication in the reconciliation analysis (Fig. 1).

 Discussion

 Whole genome duplications (WGDs) can be a key event in the evolution of a species, possibly facilitating adaptation (Ohno 1970; Werth and Windham 1991; Adams and Wendel 2005; Crow, et al. 2006).
-While the process of diploidization (the return of the genome to a diploid state after WGD) can make more ancient WGDs harder to detect, multiple methods have been developed that have the potential to capture the signal of these events in extant genomes (SLEDGe citation).
-Here, we used these methods to investigate the existence of ancient WGDs in the Chelicerates (Nossa, et al. 2014; Kenny, et al. 2017; Shingate, Ravi, Prasad, Tay, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020).
+While the process of diploidization (the return of the genome to a diploid state after WGD) can make more ancient WGDs harder to detect, multiple methods have been developed that have the potential to capture the signal of these events in extant genomes.
+Here, we used several of these methods to investigate the existence of ancient WGDs in the Chelicerates (Nossa, et al. 2014; Kenny, et al. 2017; Shingate, Ravi, Prasad, Tay, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020).
 Several rounds of WGD have been proposed in the history of horseshoe crab evolution, and a single WGD has been proposed in the ancestor of spiders and scorpions (Sharma, et al. 2014; Clarke, et al. 2015; Schwager, et al. 2017; Leite, et al. 2018; Fan, et al. 2021; Harper, et al. 2021; Aase-Remedios, et al. 2023).
 The evidence for these events usually starts with the observation of the duplication of a well-conserved gene family cluster, the Hox genes.
 Further investigations of intraspecific synteny, gene tree topologies, and divergence have also been used previously, but until now have been limited to only a few genes or genomes.